core-wg/too-many-reqs/draft-ietf-core-too-many-reqs.md

 # CoAP Client Behavior

-If a client receives the 4.29 Response Code from a CoAP server to a request, it SHOULD NOT send the same request to the server before the time indicated in the Max-Age option has passed.
+If a client receives the 4.29 Response Code from a CoAP server to a request, it SHOULD NOT send similar request to the server before the time indicated in the Max-Age option has passed.

 A client MUST NOT rely on a server being able to send the 4.29